TiberiusGh/1DV610-L2/testReport.md

 The specific test cases are:

-- Retrieving current consents by pressing the "Get consents" `<button>`
+- Retrieving current consents by pressing the "Get consents" `<button>` trigger and tests the `getConsents()` function.

   - returns `null` if there are no consents stored or if the users deny all consents
   - returns a `object` containing consents (if there is at least one cattegory accepted by the user) and a Date `object`
     > Test passed ✅ at v.
 1.0.1

-- Essentials, Marketing, Analytics on/ off
+- Essentials, Marketing, Analytics on/ off is triggering and testing the `uppdateConsent(category, value)` function.

   - Pressing the `on` button saves the essentials/ marketing/ analytics as true in localstorage
   - Pressing the `off` button saves the essentials/ marketing/ analytics as false in localstorage